Château de Saint-Germain-en-Laye: 16th–18th centuries

 Louis XIV turned the château over to King James II of England after his exile from Britain in the Glorious Revolution of 1688.
 King James lived in the château for thirteen years, and his daughter Louise-Marie Stuart was born in exile here in 1692.
 King James lies buried in the nearby Church of Saint-Germain; his wife Mary of Modena remained at the château until her death in 1718.
 Their son James left the château in 1716, ultimately settling in Rome.
 Many Jacobites—supporters of the exiled Stuarts—remained at the château until the French Revolution, leaving in 1793.
-The Jacobites often consisted of former members of the Jacobite court, and the apartments left empty in the chateau by the Jacobite court pensioners upon their death, were often passed down to their widows and children by the caretaker of the chateau, Adrien Maurice, the Duke de Noailles.
+The Jacobites often consisted of former members of the Jacobite court, and the apartments left empty in the château by the Jacobite court pensioners upon their death, were often passed down to their widows and children by the caretaker of the château, Adrien Maurice de Noailles, 3rd Duke of Noailles.
 The Jacobite colony at Saint-Germain was still dominant in the 1750s, when they were however treated with increasing hostility.
-After the death of the Duke de Noailles in 1766, who had been responsible for the continuing Jacobite dominance because of his preference to give rooms to Jacobites, the British dominance quickly decreased and more French inhabitants were given lodgings in the chateau: the last member of the Stuart court was Theresa O'Connel, who died in 1778.
+After the death of the Duke of Noailles in 1766, who had been responsible for the continuing Jacobite dominance because of his preference to give rooms to Jacobites, the British dominance quickly decreased and more French inhabitants were given lodgings in the château: the last member of the Stuart court was Theresa O'Connel, who died in 1778.
 The last descendants of the British Jacobites, by then mostly bearing French names, were evicted when the building was confiscated by the government during the French revolution in 1793.